umar95-hub/Classplus-Customer-Segmentation/README.md

 I’ve defined them briefly below.
 Here 2 LSAL creators with us for a long time they are even in DB scan’s important cluster but there GMV are not high or possibly their price of sell is high.
 We should communicate with them.

-*Detailed analysis is in Report file or I urge one to have a look into attached jupyter notebook file